Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 As you add contact information, Instagram creates corresponding buttons that appear in the Profile.

 Add CTA buttons to your profile to encourage visitors to take action, whether it's to contact you, buy tickets, make a reservation, or something else.

 Here's where you can describe what your business does, hype your website, or place your brand's slogan.
 Just remember to stay in your brand's voice.

-You can also add emojis beneath your profile photo that are representative of your brand.
+You can also add emojis beneath your profile photo representing your brand.
 It's a chance to show some of your brand's personality.
 Don't use them if they're not adding value to your bio.
-You can use a third-party website to get special fonts not available from Instagram.
+You can use a third-party website to get unique fonts not available from Instagram.
 You can also add atypical characters.

 5. Get line breaks into your bio and captions

 Press the 123 key in the bottom left corner of your keyboard in the app, and the Return key appears in the bottom right.

 6. Give your Instagram Stories a longer life

 Posts to your story are only there for 24 hours.
 But if you have a story that deserves more time, you can use Stories Highlights.
 This feature allows you to save stories together in the same space on your profile page.
 Give it a cover photo and a name, and it will display its Story on your profile page.

 As we mentioned above, the only place clickable URLs are allowed is in the single Website box in your bio within your Instagram profile.
 (Check the most recent updates to Instagram Business Accounts to see if this is still a valid statement.
 Things are fluid!)
 Use your photo captions to encourage visits to your profile to get that link.
 Update that URL often to highlight your newest blog post, product, or offer.